-This award is designed to recognise research excellence in English-language articles anywhere in the world in the broad field of drama, theatre and performance studies.
+This award is designed to recognise research excellence in English-language articles/book chapters anywhere in the world in the broad field of drama, theatre and performance studies.
 The winning article/chapter will be judged for its critical rigor, the quality and significance of the research, quality of written expression, and contribution to the field.

-Nominations are invited by authors, journal editors and interested scholars, specifying full reference for the work nominated and accompanied by a photocopy of the article or chapter.
+Nominations are invited by authors, journal editors and interested scholars, specifying full reference for the work nominated and accompanied by a digital copy of the journal article or book chapter.

-Deadline: 31 March 2018.
-Please send an electronic/scanned copy of the article or chapter, plus full reference for the work, to the panel via Sarah Balkin (firstname.lastname@example.org).
+Deadline: 1 October 2023.
+Please send an electronic/scanned copy of the article or chapter, plus full citation for the work, to the panel via Sarah Balkin (firstname.lastname@example.org).

 Dr Marie Louise Matilde (Marlis) Thiersch (1916-1992) was, with Philip Parsons, one of the co-founders in 1977 of the Australasian Drama Studies Association.
 She was born in Dusseldorf and lived in China before coming to Australia in 1939 to settle in Adelaide, where she gained her BA and MA, teaching in German Language and Literature at the University of New South Wales.